RISHABH1270/Zyntra/ZYNTRA_TUTORIAL.md

-# 🚀 Zyntra Interactive Tutorial
+# 🚀 Zyntra E-Commerce Platform - Interactive Tutorial

-Welcome to the complete guide for understanding and running the Zyntra React application!
-This tutorial will take you through every aspect of the codebase, from basic setup to advanced concepts.
+Welcome to the complete guide for understanding and running the Zyntra E-commerce Platform!
+This tutorial will take you through every aspect of the codebase, from basic setup to advanced e-commerce concepts.

 ## 📋 Table of Contents
 1. [Project Overview](#project-overview)